 They are very dense so don’t transfer vibrations through and they have no gaps at the bottom for sound to leak through.

 They’re the perfect solution!

-Noise reduction fences are fences which are specifically designed with noise reduction in mind.
-They are dense and tall with great all round coverage and they transfer minimal vibrations.
+Noise reduction fences or soundproof fences are fences that are specifically designed with noise reduction in mind.
+They are dense and tall with great all-round coverage and they transfer minimal vibrations.

 Acoustic fences are typically made from either layered wood or some sort of plastic composite.

 They are cheaper and quicker to put up than building a brick wall and they look very stylish too.

 They are of course significantly more expensive than a standard fence though.